 On 26 December 2018, the Japanese government announced its withdrawal from the International Whaling Commission (IWC – the body that regulates whaling) in order to officially resume commercial whaling operations in Japanese waters.
 The intention is to stop the so-called research whaling’ operations in the high seas of Antarctica and the North Pacific and instead concentrate on hunting sei, minke and Bryde’s whales in Japan’s coastal waters and offshore, but no further than the line of the 200-mile Exclusive Economic Zone (EEZ).

 By abandoning whaling in the Southern Ocean Whale Sanctuary and the high seas and moving whaling to their EEZ, the Japanese government is hoping to escape the criticism and diplomatic difficulties it has faced in the past.
-By leaving the IWC, they are hoping to realise their long term plan of resuming commercial whaling without international interference.
+By leaving the IWC, they are hoping to realize their long term plan of resuming commercial whaling without international interference.
 The whaling interests are contrary to the interests of the wider Japanese public and driven only by a small but influential group of politicians and whaling industry stakeholders.

 Until now, Japan's whalers exploited a loophole in International Whaling Commission (IWC), rules, which allows whaling for 'scientific research'.
-They’ve done this for decades, despite a 2014 order from the UN's International Court of Justice ordering Japan to stop its whaling programme in Antarctica!
+They’ve done this for decades, despite a 2014 order from the UN's International Court of Justice ordering Japan to stop its whaling program in Antarctica!

 Japanese whalers resumed hunting in Antarctica in the 2015/16 season, declaring itself exempt from the jurisdiction of the UN ‘s highest court, with respect to issues of ‘living resources of the sea’.
-They then came up with a new name for the whaling programme and continued with the slaughter in the Southern Ocean.
-In addition, the whalers have a similar programme in the coastal waters off Japan and the North Pacific.
+They then came up with a new name for the whaling program and continued with the slaughter in the Southern Ocean.
+In addition, the whalers have a similar program in the coastal waters off Japan and the North Pacific.

 Japanese whalers also undertake hunts of dolphins such as those at Taiji, which are not subject to IWC rules.